Denmark says it is willing to contribute to bridging loan to Greece

 "The euro area has taken a large responsibility for Greece.
 Denmark is ready to help by supporting a short term EU loan for Greece in the interim," Denmark's finance minister Claus Frederiksen said in emailed comments to Reuters.

 Denmark is not a member of the euro zone.
-Frederiksen said non-euro zone members are shielded from any losses should Greece default in the $7 billion (£4.48 billion) loan, without elaborating.
+Frederiksen said non-euro zone members are shielded from any losses should Greece default in the $7bln loan, without elaborating.

 Denmark's contribution would not need approval by parliament.
 Earlier in the day, several parties that support the government said they did not agree with Denmark's contribution, local news agencies reported.